RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/05 Kalannälkä/Kalannälkä.md

 Tallenna projektisi

-##Challenge 2: Make the prey avoid the Nälkäinen Kala
+##Haaste 2: Make the prey avoid the Nälkäinen Kala

 The prey in this game are really stupid!
 They just swim around randomly until they’re eaten.
 Real fish swim away from predators. __Let’s make one of the prey swim away from the Nälkäinen Kala.__